Metal Recovery from Wastewater: High-Value Metals, Processes, and Real-World Economics

 Copper delivers the highest mass-based value.

 Silver.
-High purity, high value, and zero room for drift
+High purity, high value, zero tolerance for drift

 • Common in advanced packaging, photonics, specialty medical, and precision plating